CrayLabs/SmartSim/doc/batch_settings.rst

 After a ``BatchSettings`` instance is created, a user has access to the associated child class attributes and methods that allow a user to configure the job batch settings.

-In the following :ref:`HPC<HPC>` subsection, we demonstrate initializing and configuring a batch settings object per supported SmartSim `launcher`.
+In the following :ref:`Examples<batch_settings_ex>` subsection, we demonstrate initializing and configuring a batch settings object per supported SmartSim `launcher`.

+.. _batch_settings_ex:
 ========
 Examples
 ========